 "Over and over again, people come to me, and they tell me, You just don't know how strong I am.
 They say "strength" and I want to hear "balance".
 The strength idea has effort in it; this is not what I'm looking for.
 Strength that has effort in it is not what you need; you need the strength that is the result of ease."
 (Ida Rolf)

 Tom Myers has developed Ida Rolf's ideas and applied them in his Anatomy Trains.

 I have trained in a combination of these approaches, using both direct and indirect techniques.
-Common to all bodywork, but particularly to MFR, is to "listen to the tissues".
+Common to all bodywork, but particularly to MFR, is to "listen to the tissues" and follow them.

 I look forward to hearing from you.

 P.S.
 You can also visit "Your Massage Questions" to ask any

 P.P.S.
 And if you have a story you'd like to share why not visit "Your Massage Stories".
 You'll also find other people's stories to enjoy.

 P.P.P.S.
 To find out interesting massage related "bits and bobs" please subscribe to the Massage Message in the top of the right column.